Where can I buy? Do you have a store?

 Chocolate is sensitive and bon bons are the most sensitive of all.
 They don't like heat, light, water or temperature shocks and will soak up smells if left uncovered.

 Put chocolates in an airtight container or ziplock bag, then place in the fridge.

 When you're ready to eat them, take out of the fridge and bring to room temperature for approx 1 hour (less on very warm days).
 Then enjoy!

 Keep in mind that placing your chocolates in the fridge maybe remove some of their shine due to condensation.

-When properly stored, tarts will keep for one week (fridge) or one month (freezer).
+When properly stored, baked items will keep for one week (fridge) or one month (freezer).

 Store in an airtight container, or ziplock bag, and keep in the fridge or freezer.

 Buying our items generally costs more than readily available non vegan versions.
 There are a few reasons for this: